BatuKaya8/ChatBot/README.md

 ```
 ## Note
 Because of the way the code is written, training the model can take a while and the model file size can be huge.
 Please be patient in this process.

-Adjusting the `epochs` parameters in the `config.yml` can significantly impact training time.
-By reducing the value of epochs, you can decrease the number of training iterations, thus reducing the overall time required for training.
+Adjusting the `epochs` parameters in the `config.yml` file can significantly impact training time.
+By reducing the value of `epochs`, you can decrease the number of training iterations, thus reducing the overall time required for training.

 ## Contributing